trashcanhands/ExplorerMap/README.md

 =====INSTALLATION=====

-Download the .zip file using the <CODE> button.
+Download the .zip file using the green |<> CODE v| button.
 Extract the .zip file then remove the -master from extracted ExplorerMap-master folder then copy the ExplorerMap folder to your game's Interface/Addons folder.